 - Windows Desktop

-One version of an app for multi-platform release can be a huge time saver, depending on your plans for release.
+One version of an app for the multi-platform release can be a huge time saver, depending on your plans for release.
 You don’t have to divert attention from other projects or commit additional resources to make Windows Phone 8 and Mac OS X-compatible versions.

 Before we get too ahead of ourselves, let’s talk a little bit about what Corona SDK can do from a development standpoint.